scarayaa/shakespearemon-sdk/README.md

 # About
-It's a just a simple example of an SDK implementation using Swift Package Manager.
 The aim of the project is to show a readable, scalable and testable way to implement an SDK in iOS.
+It makes use of [PokeAPI](https://pokeapi.co/docs/v2) and [FunTranslations](https://funtranslations.com/api/shakespeare) for pulling relevant data to show Pokémon informations and translate them in a shakespearean manner.

 ## Installation